oddbird/oddsite/content/cta/systems.rst

     :author: 'miriam'

-    Contact us for 1-3 day workshops with Miriam Suzanne, or ongoing consulting with our team of Python, UX, and front-end experts.
+    Contact us for 1-3 day workshops with Miriam Suzanne, or custom web app creation with our team of Python, UX, and front-end experts.

     .. callmacro:: content.macros.j2#link_button
       :content: 'Schedule a call with Miriam'